 Watch Out For: Like many essential oil-based repellents, this may not be able to handle heavily buggy areas.

 Best Repellent Candle

-By themselves, repellent candles (check price on Amazon) don’t offer the best bug protection, especially if your kid tends to roam around (and outside the range of the candle).
+By themselves, repellent candles (check price on Walmart) don’t offer the best bug protection, especially if your kid tends to roam around (and outside the range of the candle).
 However, they’re still useful as a supplement to other forms of repellent to keep your kid extra safe, and can work well enough for brief times outdoors.